Joseph-smart/Blog_laravel/README.md

 # Blog_laravel
-This repository aims at helping people that want to build a blog using laravel framework and PHP language. ^-^
+This repository aims at helping people that want to build a blog by using laravel framework and PHP language. ^-^